How does erosion shape landforms

 Water erosion can also occur in coastal areas.
 Powerful waves can push water and pound its surrounding lands, often carving out interesting landforms in them.

 Below is an illustration of how sea waves can carve out weak rocks into interesting geological features.

-River erosions also have an important role in the formation of landforms.
-CLICK HERE TO SEE MORE
+River erosions also have a key role in the formation of landforms.

 Wind action such as whirlwind and more powerful ones such as hurricanes and tornados can move weathered material.
-During wind erosion, three things happen: First, they can lift and transport dust, sand and loose rock particles (suspension).
-Secondly, sand particles can saltate, bounce and jump and break down into even smaller particles.
+During wind erosion, three things happen: First, they can lift and transport dust, sand, and loose rock particles (suspension).
+Secondly, sand particles can saltate, bounce, and jump and break down into even smaller particles.
 Thirdly, bigger sand particles can be dragged along (creeping).
 During erosion, the airborne particles can polish any object in its path.
-(CLICK HERE TO SEE THE PROCESS OF WIND EROSION)

-Dunes are very good examples of the action of wind erosion.
-They are very common in desert areas where there is very little rainfall and vegetation.
-Rock pedestal (mushroom rock) is another feature from wind erosion.
+Dunes are good examples of the action of wind erosion.
+They are very common in desert areas where there are very little rainfall and vegetation.
+Rock pedestal (mushroom rock) is another feature of wind erosion.
 Below is an illustration of how wind erosion carves rock pedestals.

-Glacier is moving ice.
-This happens in places where there is more snowfall than snow melts.
+A glacier is moving ice.
+Ice erosion happens in places where there is more snowfall than snow melts.
 As snow accumulates, sometimes for many years, they thicken and give way due to gravity.
-Glaciers can carry various sizes and weight of debris with them.
+Glaciers can carry various sizes and weights of debris with them.